seanpm2001/SeansLifeArchive_Images_Clash-of-Clans/Clash of Clans/2022/11_November/06/README.md

 I did not start any battles in the home village, or get attacked by anyone since I last played. - 2022, Sunday, May 29th to 2022, Sunday, October 30th

 I feel like I am not visible to other players for attacks at all anymore.
+I did not start any battles in the home village, or get attacked by anyone since I last played. - 2022, Sunday, November 6th to 2022, Sunday, November 6th

 ### Gems